mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 identity x = x
 ```

 Note how we used `a` as a type variable here.
 The 3 type definitions we've seen so far, share the same "shape".
-You can see that type definitions of identity for `Bool` type and for `Integer` type both "fit" this new type definition, if you imagine variable `a` being a placeholder for other types:
+You can see that the type definitions of identity for `Bool` type and for `Integer` type both "fit" this new type definition if you imagine variable `a` being a placeholder for other types:

 ```hs
 boolIdentity :: Bool -> Bool